-The CPCE is the communion of the protestant churches.
-94 lutheran, methodist, reformed and united churches from over thirty countries in Europe and South America belong to it.
-With that the CPCE represents altogether around 50 million Protestants.
-The CPCE exists thanks to the Leuenberg Agreement of 1973.
-It concluded: churches are allowed to be different because they appeal to the Gospel as their common basis.
+The CPCE – as a communion of protestant churches – unites 94 Lutheran, Methodist, Reformed and United Churches from over thirty countries in Europe and South America.
+Therefore, it represents altogether around 50 million Protestants.
+The CPCE came into existence because of the Leuenberg Agreement of 1973, which concluded: churches are allowed to be different because they appeal to the Gospel as their common basis.

-ZETO – the center for protestant Theology in eastern europs stands for different offers of education and training, all characterized by learning in an intercultural diaspora situation: German language course, Bachelor in Protestant Theology, contact studies, guest vicariate, doctoral studies.
-It works does not stop within the church, but creates an interface between church and society and therefore enters the cultural space.
+The ZETO offers different types of education and training, all characterized by learning in an intercultural diaspora situation: German language courses, Bachelor in Protestant Theology, contact studies, guest vicariates, doctoral studies.
+Its work is not limited to the churches but creates an interface between church and society and therefore enters the cultural sphere.

 The Digital Academy and the ecumenical conference are funded by the program ERASMUS+ of the European Union.